yash22arora/Zuddl_Assignment/README.md

 <br>

-1. For creating stages, we can use the '+' button on the top=right of the board, which could prompt a form to enter the title of the category and create an empty tasks array.
+1. For creating stages, we can use the '+' button on the top-right of the board, which could prompt a form to enter the title of the category and create an empty tasks array.

     We could send a post request for adding a new section in the database.
 Something like

     ` axios.post('https://api.trello.com/section/add', newSection)`